Columbia ISA

 How to listen to your computer on your home stereo system

-By connecting your computer to your home stereo system you can listen to music on large speakers and get plenty of volume using your amplifier.
+By connecting your computer to your home stereo system you can listen to music on large speakers and get plenty of volume using an amplifier.

 There are many ways to connect a desktop PC or laptop to a stereo or home theater system.